 - Year-End Form: You can submit a Year-End Form during the last 30 days of the first year of possession.
 Use this form to list all outstanding warranty items to date.
-It’s important to note that the first-year warranty is the most comprehensive, and this is your final opportunity to report items covered by the one-year warranty to Tarion.
+It’s important to note that the one-year warranty is the most comprehensive, and this is your final opportunity to report items covered by the one-year warranty to Tarion.
 If you do not submit a Year-End Form before the deadline, you may risk not having certain items covered by the warranty.
 Only one Year-End Form will be accepted.

 - Major Structural Defect Form: You can submit a Major Structural Defect Form any time after the second year of possession but no later than seven years from the date of possession.
 Use this form to report any items that are covered under the seven-year major structural defect warranty.
 More than one Major Structural Defect Form may be submitted.

-If your builder does not resolve the items during the 30 days after your conciliation request, Tarion will conduct a conciliation to determine whether the items on your form are covered by the warranty.
-Tarion may inspect the items at your home and will consider any documents provided by you and your builder.
+If your builder does not resolve the items during the 30 days after your conciliation request, Tarion will conduct the conciliation to determine whether the items on your form are covered by the warranty.
+In addition to inspecting the items at your home, the Tarion representative will consider any documents provided by you and your builder.
 After the conciliation, Tarion will send a written report to you and your builder setting out Tarion's assessment of the items.
 If Tarion assesses an item as warranted, your builder will have 30 days to repair or resolve the item.
-If the builder does not resolve it, Tarion will resolve it directly with you.
-For more helpful information, view our video, Warranty Forms: Guidelines & Timelines.
+If your builder does not resolve it, Tarion will resolve it directly with you.
+For more helpful information, see this handy infographic.

 The goal of this blog is to provide you with general information about the warranty process by sharing real experiences from new homeowners.
 The blog should not be relied upon as legal advice.
 For privacy reasons, we will not address or resolve current cases in a public forum, so any comments or questions that are posted on this site that describe individual cases cannot be discussed.
 If you have a question about your warranty or Tarion generally, we would be pleased to discuss your issue, in the context of your particular circumstances and in confidence.
 We exercise reasonable care to avoid offensive, illegal or defamatory content from being posted, as well as comments that are intended solely for self-promotion or considered to be spam.